-The CAA do not hold Heathrow radar data for 1995 or earlier and as such, Regulation 12(4)(a) of the EIR applies.
+Your request has been considered in line with the provisions of the Freedom of Information Act 2000 (FOIA).
+Please note that the CAA does not hold radar data for Gatwick airport prior to 1996.
+As the information requested is not held by us, Regulation 12(4)(a) of the EIR applies.
 A copy of this exception can be found below.